 Figure 7A-C. Participants data (6A) compared to the predictions of the best-fitting connectionist model trained for 800 epochs (6B) and the best fitting Bayesian model, where the P(Blicket) = .80 (6C).

-To assess the quantitative fit of the predictions of the connectionist and Bayesian models to the data, we computed the root mean square (RMSE) and mean absolute error (MAE) between each model’s predictions ( and participants’ mean responses to objects A-C during the backwards blocking and indirect screening-off main trials and objects A-D during the backwards blocking and indirect screening-off control trials. metrics have been used in previous simulation studies to assess model’s quantitative fit to behavioral data (e.g., Bhat et al., 2022; Buss & Spencer, 2014).
+To assess the quantitative fit of the predictions of the connectionist and Bayesian models to the data, we computed the root mean square (RMSE) and mean absolute error (MAE) between each model’s predictions for the connectionist model these were the average output activation in response to each object; for the Bayesian model these were point estimates) and participants’ mean responses to objects A-C during the backwards blocking and indirect screening-off main trials and objects A-D during the backwards blocking and indirect screening-off control trials.
+One or both metrics have been used in previous simulation studies to assess a model’s quantitative fit to behavioral data (e.g., Bhat et al., 2022; Buss & Spencer, 2014; Spencer et al., 2022; Stojnic et al., 2023).
 Lower values on each metric indicate better model fit.
 Table 2 below shows the fits for the different model instantiations applied to Experiment 1.